-According to the High Frequency Survey, the average size of the household is estimated to be 5.3, while the poor have a larger average family size of 7.2 persons compared to the non-poor with 4.8 persons.
-IDP households have larger sized households than the average urban and rural based households.
+According to the High Frequency Survey, the average size of the household is estimated to be 5.3, while the poor have a larger average family size of 6.2 persons compared to the non-poor with 4.6 persons.
+The average household size is 5.5 for IDPs and "Urban excluding Mogadishu", 4.8 for Mogadishu, and 5.2 for Rural.